 This paper reports on a piezoelectric-controlled frequency-tunable source of entangled photon pairs, based on $\text{Si}_{3}\text{N}_{4}$ microresonators.
 The results show these microresonators have the ability for fast electronic frequency tuning of entangled photon-pairs, as well as high bandwidth locking to external lasers.
-This will be invaluable in the move towards interfacing with quantum memory platforms, such as rare-earth ions, in the near future.\\
+This will be invaluable in the move towards interfacing with quantum memory platforms in the near future.